 Eureka Utah

 The next year, a couple locals were gathering firewood on the side of a hill.
 They found shiny silver ore right on the surface of the ground.
 It is not known whether they first uttered the word “Eureka” or whether Captain E.B.
 Ward … who bought out the claim … first said it.

-But whoever is responsible, the Eureka Hill Mine and the town below soon took on the descriptive name.
-And by 1871, the first buildings were erected.
+Whoever is responsible, the Eureka Hill Mine and the town below soon took on the descriptive name.
+By 1871, the first buildings were erected.

+Eureka Utah